+'''

-p4 configure set "my-server#startup.7=ldapsync -g -i 1800"
+$ p4 configure set "my-server#startup.7=ldapsync -g -i 1800"

+'''

-This command will update all groups with valid LDAP synchronisation configurations every 1800 seconds (30 minutes).
+This command will update all groups with valid LDAP synchronization configurations every 1800 seconds (30 minutes).

--g Required to specify groups. -i N Execute the command every N seconds.
+-g Required to specify groups.

+-i N Execute the command every $N$ seconds.
 If this option is not specified, the command executes once and exits. -n Preview the operation and show the groups that would be affected without taking any action. group The name of a Perforce group that must be updated when changes to the corresponding LDAP group take place.
 If no group names are specified, all groups with LDAP configurations are updated.

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A super Examp oles p4 ldapsync -g Updates all groups for which LE defined.
-DAP configurations have been p4 license
+Minimal Access Level Required N/A N/A super p4 Idapsync -g Updates all groups for which LDAP configurations have been defined.

-To view a list of all LDAP configurations p4 ldaps To create or edit an LDAP configuration p4 1dap To define LDAP-related configurables p4 configure To define LDAP configurations for a Perforce group spec p4 group
+To view a list of all LDAP configurations p4 1daps To create or edit an LDAP configuration p4 1dap To define LDAP-related configurables p4 configure To define LDAP configurations for a Perforce group spec p4 group p4 license